jyn514/jyn514.github.io/content/2020-12-08-borrow-mut-dyn-FnMut-BrokenLink-CowString-and-other-valid-rust-programs.md

 title:	"`&'borrow mut dyn FnMut(BrokenLink<'input>) -> CowStr<'input>` and other valid rust programs"
 date:	2020-12-08
 audience: everyone
-excerpt: Why HRTB are my least-favorite part of Rust
+description: Why HRTB are my least-favorite part of Rust
 ---

 This is a story about type signatures, Higher Ranked Trait Bounds ([HRTB]), and the most